mozilla/nmap-agent/README.md

   - Easy programmatics access to data store
   - AWS/DevOps friendly

-# nmap2json (library) - TO BE ABSTRACTED

-Inputs:
-  - NMAP scan XML

-Outputs:
-  - Simplified scan result JSON

-Benefits:
-  - Removes the burden of NMAP XML parsing for downstream processing
-  - JSON is easily parsable by just about any programming lang

 # nmap-policy (library) - TO BE BUILT

 a library that compares NMAP results to a predefined policy or set of expectation for a given perspective.
 Failure to meet policy/expectations results in a failure condition.
 User can wrap whatever they want around this to integrate with their escalation preferences.